-If a student is under consideration for professional probation and/or dismissal the following process will occur:
+If a student is under consideration for professional probation and/or dismissal, the following process will occur:

-1. The student will prepare a letter for the Student Affairs OT Code of Conduct and Probation subcommittee and the Department Chair.
+- 1. The student will prepare a letter for the Student Affairs OT Code of Conduct and Probation subcommittee and the Department Chair.
 The letter will include a review the feedback provided by faculty and staff and the processes they have taken thus far to improve professional behavior.
-The letter will be submitted 48 hours prior to the meeting.
+The letter will be submitted 48 business hours prior to the meeting.
 At the meeting, the students will share their perspective and faculty will share concerns.
 The student will be dismissed from the meeting.
 The committee will then decide if the student will be placed on professional probation or dismissed.
 Students will be placed on professional probation or dismissed if unanimous affirmation of the committee is received.
 The Chair will facilitate the meeting but is not a voting member.
-The Chair will notify the students of the decision.

-2. When a student is placed on professional probation, they are tasked with developing a remediation plan that includes individualized goals, action steps, and timelines relevant to professional behaviors.
+The Chair will notify the students of the decision. - 2.
+When a student is placed on professional probation, they are tasked with developing a remediation plan that includes individualized goals, action steps, and timelines relevant to professional behaviors.
 A timeline with deadlines for attainment of each goal will be included in the plan.
 The remediation plan will first be reviewed by the student's academic advisor and feedback will be provided.
 The student will make edits as necessary before the student's academic advisor submits the final remediation plan to the Student Affairs OT Code of Conduct and Probation subcommittee.
 The committee will review and either approve the remediation plan as written or ask for modification.
 If the student fails to meet the goals and deadlines as outlined in the approved remediation plan, they may be dismissed from the OT Program.

-Probationary Status and Participation in Leadership Positions in Student Organizations

-If a student who is on academic or professional probation is in a leadership position within the occupational therapy department, the student will need to resign.
-Before resigning, if the student believes they are able to maintain the position and come into compliance with the academic or professional probation status they may write a letter to the Student Affairs OT Code of Conduct and Probation subcommittee expressing how they will come into compliance with the professional or academic probation while continuing in the leadership role.
+Probationary Status and Participation in Leadership Positions in Student Organizations professional probation status, they may write a letter to the Student Affairs OT Code of Conduct and Probation subcommittee expressing how they will come into compliance with the professional or academic probation while continuing in the leadership role.
 Students are encouraged to evaluate time given to organizations and whether or not it interferes with their academic or professional success.
 The committee will either approve or deny the request.